Industrial Coatings, Biomass plant

 The first task was to prepare the concrete base.
 Due to the complexity of the site, this did involve a lot of hand grinding around the machinery, but on larger areas it was possible to use larger grinding machines with diamond tooling.
 Once the area was ground a scratch coat blend of fast setting epoxy and filler was used to fill any defects in the floor.

 After the area had been ground and all minor repairs carried out, the first coat of Epoxyflex with ADD250 was roller coated onto the surface.
+Read about the other industrial epoxy resin flooring we can provide.

 Shortly afterwards the second coat was applied to the areas, transforming the old dusty concrete surface, to a chemical resistant, resin surface.
 The work was completed over a period of around 4 weeks.
+Read more about the different types of flooring for warehouses we offer.

 Unexpected issues to overcome: Pigeon excretion falling on a curing surface.